hybridsjs/hybrids/docs/built-in-factories/render.md

 ```
 👆 [Click and play with `render` factory using  `React` library on ⚡StackBlitz](https://stackblitz.com/edit/hybrids-react-counter?file=react-counter.js)

-Render factory provides a solution for creating an internal DOM structure of your custom element.
+Render factory creates and updates the DOM structure of your custom element.
 It works out of the box with built-in [template engine](../template-engine/introduction.md), but the passed `fn` function may use any external UI library, that renders DOM.

-The `render` key of the property is not required.
+The `render` key of the property is not mandatory.
 However, the first rule of the [translation](../core-concepts/translation.md) makes possible to pass `fn` function as a `render` property value to use render factory:

 ```javascript
 import { html } from 'hybrids';